emma-sax4/emmasax4.info/.github/contributing.md

 ## CircleCI

 This repository uses CircleCI for several continuous integration tools.
-See the full `.circleci/config.yml` [here](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.circleci/config.yml).
+See the full `.circleci/config.yml` [here](https://github.com/emma-sax4/emma-sax4.github.io/blob/source/.circleci/config.yml).

 ### Tests

 This repository doesn't really have any unit or integration tests (Jekyll sites are just a host of static site files, so there's not really any functionality to test).
-However, CircleCI does check that `bundler` can install the necessary dependencies and that Jekyll can properly build the site on each pull request and each commit to the `release` branch (the default branch in this repository).
+However, CircleCI does check that `bundler` can install the necessary dependencies and that Jekyll can properly build the site on each pull request and each commit to the `source` branch (the default branch in this repository).

 ### Deployments

 Because of the use of Jekyll gems that GitHub doesn't support, this site needs to use a 3rd Party instead of GitHub Pages to compile the code.
-So, when CircleCI runs on the `release` branch, not only does it bundle all of the dependencies and build the site, but it also puts it into a special `./_site` directory.
+So, when CircleCI runs on the `source` branch, not only does it bundle all of the dependencies and build the site, but it also puts it into a special `./_site` directory.
 Then, CircleCI will run a "deployment" to GitHub to upload that directory to the `master` branch of this GitHub repository.
 Then, GitHub Pages automatically deploys the commits in the `master` branch.
-In this way, we develop the site on a pull request, we merge source code into the `release` branch, and then CircleCI builds the code and commits that automagically to the `master` branch.
+In this way, we develop the site on a pull request, we merge source code into the `source` branch, and then CircleCI builds the code and commits that automagically to the `master` branch.
 Then GitHub Pages does their thing.

 A full deployment only takes about five to ten minutes, but depending on what was changed (HTML files, images, etc), it can take up to about fifteen minutes to propagate the changes.
 To make the changes appear faster, you can reload the entire website in incognito mode.